-SQL constraints set the rules that all records must meet.
+SQL constraints set the rules that all records are required to meet.
 We define these constraints while creating or altering a database.
 Violation of any of the constraints aborts the action.
 List all the five major constraints and describe the type of records they indicate.

 Example: “There are five major types of SQL constraints – NOT NULL, UNIQUE, PRIMARY KEY, FOREIGN KEY AND CHECK.
 We use NOT NULL when we do not want a value in a column to be blank.
-The UNIQUE constraint indicates that each value in a column must be unique.
+The UNIQUE constraint indicates that each value in a column is required to be unique.

 The PRIMARY KEY identifies a table on the basis of a unique identity.
 There can be only one PRIMARY KEY in a table and it cannot have a NULL value.
 The FOREIGN KEY compares two tables on the basis of the PRIMARY KEY.
 The CHECK constraint ensures that the records in the columns meet the defined criteria.”

 6. What are the different AGGREGATE functions in SQL and what do they do?